distribution/distribution/docs/notifications.md

 The registry is fairly accepting of the response codes from endpoints.
-If an endpoint responds with any 2xx or 3xx response code (after following redirects), the message will be considered delivered and discarded.
+If an endpoint responds with any 2xx or 3xx response code (after following redirects), the message is considered to have been delivered, and is discarded.

 In turn, it is recommended that endpoints are accepting of incoming responses, as well.
 While the format of event envelopes are standardized by media type,